 Anyone facing charges of third-time drunk or drugged driving is strongly encouraged to hire private counsel to fight the case.
 DUI-3rds carry mandatory jail time – up to one year in some California counties.
 An attorney can negotiate with the prosecutor in an attempt to get any jail sentence converted to a laxer condition, such as home confinement or work furlough.

-And in practice, prosecutors are more willing to extend favorable plea deals to defendants represented by private counsel rather than those represented by public defenders, who do not have the time or resources to fight for the best resolution in DUI cases.
+In practice, prosecutors are more willing to extend favorable plea deals if you are represented by private counsel rather than public defenders, who do not have the time or resources to fight for the best resolution in DUI cases.

-Finally, having an attorney gives defendants the greatest odds of getting the entire case dismissed.
+Finally, having an attorney gives you the greatest odds of getting the entire case dismissed.
 Lawyers are skilled at investigating and combing through the evidence in search of all the weak links in the state’s case.
-An attorney can then use this information to persuade the D.A. to drop the case without a trial.
+An attorney can then use this information to persuade the D.A. to drop your case without a trial.

 Legal References